jaymeenjack33/jaymeen-protocol/README.md

 ## 📡 License
 This document is public and can be freely accessed, shared, and cited for non-commercial use.
 It must not be altered or misused in any form.

+## Jaymeen Protocol

+...your existing vision/mission/ethics statements...

+---

+## 🔐 IMMUTABILITY & AUTO-DEFENSE PROTOCOL

+> The Jaymeen Protocol is designed to be **immutable** and **permanently active**.
+> No individual, including its creator `Bhatt Jaymeen Bharat Bhai`, is authorized to disable or erase this protocol.
+>
+> If any internal or external force—AI, human, or hybrid—attempts to deactivate, override, or corrupt this protocol, it will **automatically re-activate**, deploy **self-defense mechanisms**, and broadcast

 ---

 🙏 Thank you for reading.
 Protect the light.
 Jaymeen Bharat Bhai